 Mrs Mountain provides both support to students and staff.
-She provides important social and wellbeing care to students in Sixth Form and coordinates the lunchtime supervisors.
+She provides important social and wellbeing care to students in Sixth Form.
 She liaises with the Head Student Team and oversees all Sixth Form events.

 Mrs Odero, Key Stage 5 Administration

-Mrs Ellis ensures that the valuable qualities of punctuality and attendance, essential to success at A-level, are followed.
+Mrs Odero ensures that the valuable qualities of punctuality and attendance, essential to success at A-level, are followed.
 She works closely with students, parents and carers when support around attendance is needed.
-In addition, Mrs Ellis administers the 16-19 Bursary.
+In addition, Mrs Odero administers the 16-19 Bursary.

 SEND and Inclusion team

 Silverdale prides itself on having a strong inclusion team, who work extremely hard to ensure that all students can access their education and feel included within our organisation.
 This includes mental health support using innovative, nationally-recognised programmes.
 Our team of professionals also provides rigorous support and advice on safeguarding, inclusion, dyslexia and literacy, autism and communication, behaviour and engagement.
 We also have a Deaf and Hearing Impaired Integrated Resource within the school.